PeterCamilleri/CX16/vm/sweet_16.md

 ### LD @ -- Transfer Memory Byte to Accumulator

 Fetch the byte addressed by the specified register into the accumulator.
-The the specified register is incremented by 1.
+Then the specified register is incremented by 1.
 <pre><code>R0 &larr; $00::memory_byte[Rn]
 Rn &larr; Rn + 1</code></pre>